TheThingILearn/SDK-Emulator/README.md

 ```
 git clone https://github.com/TheThingILearn/SDK-Emulator
 ```
-2. set up your enviormant veribal copy and paste it to the end of your .bashrc file. the file should be a hidden so for show the file do `ctrl+h` and you should now see the file
+2. set up your enviormant veribal copy and paste it to the end of your .bashrc file. the file should be a hidden in the home Directory so for show the file do `ctrl+h` and you should now see the file
 ```
 export ANDROID_USER_HOME=$HOME/.android